ericportela2/ericportela2.github.io/README.md

 Background:

-* The problem is that the linked path - to the css-file in all html-files under the folder "_includes" - is essentially not recognized/does not exist.
+* The problem is that the linked path to the css-file (in all html-files under the folder "_includes") is essentially not recognized/does not exist.

 Solution: